Scrap Busting Projects: 2 Awesome Tutorials

 These are quick and easy to make and are so very cute.
 Just a few simple stitches and you're done.

-You can make them in different sizes from coordinated colours for a set.
+You can make them in different sizes from coordinated colors for a set.

 Fill them with flowers or fruits etc.